 What Is a Fair Credit Score?

-There are a range of credit scores.
+There is a range of credit scores.
 They go from 300 on the low end to as much as 850 on the high side.
-According to Fair Isaac, developer of the FICO-brand score, the average credit score as of the end of 2020 was 710, the record high.
+According to Fair Isaac, developer of the FICO-brand score, the average credit score as of the end of 2020 was 710, a record high.

 However, credit score averages vary by age.